 If we look back at the 7 Muda, these are all processes that don’t add value but cost resources:

-- Overproduction — freezes up your business equity in inventory that exceeds demand.
+- Overproduction — freezes up your business equity in inventory that exceeds demand, and

-- Keeping a large inventory — as mentioned, it simply is a pricey endeavor.
+- Keeping a large inventory — as mentioned, is simply a pricey endeavor.

 We could go on.

 The point is that the biggest advantage of using Lean is its ability to maximize profits by eliminating unnecessary costs — and it works.

 Advantage #2: Lean saves time

 All types of Muda cost you time.
 Although waiting is the most obvious waste of time, all other types ultimately lead to wasting your time as well.